From A Wiki of Ice and Fire

 According to Valena Toland, a new pirate king has set up on Torturer's Deep, styling himself the Lord of the Waters, with three-decked warships.
-It is likely this is Aurane Waters.
-This name would be a play on both his bastard surname, and the traditional Velaryon title, "Lord of the Tides."
+Some readers believe it is possible that this is Aurane Waters.
+The name would be a play on both his bastard surname, and the traditional Velaryon title, "Lord of the Tides."

 References and Notes

 - ↑ The Lands of Ice and Fire

 - ↑ A Dance with Dragons, Chapter 5, Tyrion.

 - ↑ A Dance with Dragons, Map of the Free Cities

 - ↑ So Spake Martin: Invasions of the East and Rebellions

 - ↑ The Princess and the Queen.

 - ↑ A Feast for Crows, Chapter 1, The Prophet.